DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/4-results/ce_cont.typ

 As have been pointed out already, the outputs from the ViT model are showing a lot of promise, as the output consists of just two major blobs of output in the top image, while the angled roads of the seconds still need some work.
 As it also showed with the CE loss, it is not good with using the layered #ball(color.rgb("#fcfea4")) class label, seemingly only applying it to the same internal patches each time.
 The Swin model is largely the same, as it appears to be better at outputting just one component, while also correctly identifying which class is to be used where.

 At the later stages of training, the continuity loss has a large impact on the outputs, as the split between the two losses is 50-50.
 This is very predominant in all the models' outputs.
-The DeepLab model's outputs show a significant improvement, as many of the spurious artifacts are no longer present.
+The DeepLab model's outputs show a significant improvement, as many of the spurious artifacts are no longer present #ball(blue)$arrow$#ball(red).
 The paths generated shows the desired improvement, while still keeping its understanding of the rules of the road.
 This is shown by the fact that, as mentioned, the outputs are cleaner and they are still correctly labelling the turns through the intersection, ending on the right side of the road.

 This is to a lesser extent true for the U-Net model.
 While largely consistent of the one desired component, it has become uncertain of how to enter and exit the intersection.
-The top image shows some good results, but it doesn't seem to be able to finish the right-hand turn to the edge of the image, but the output is one component.
-For the bottom image, however, it is not able to correctly identify the entry pixels, but it does only consist of two, fairly large components.
+The top image shows some good results, but it doesn't seem to be able to finish the right-hand turn to the edge of the image #ball(green), but the output is one component.
+For the bottom image, however, it is not able to correctly identify the entry pixels #ball(yellow), but it does only consist of two, fairly large components.

 The transformer models appear to have learnt a lot from the continuity loss, as they generally output one component, with some smaller or larger blotches along the road.
 Particularly for the first image does the output look very good, as it consists of a few large components, that are likely to merge after some more training.
 Both models also show their weakness in the bottom image, as neither model's outputs are particularly coherent.
 Generally, the desired effect of introducing an established topology-based loss function has been achieved, mainly in the regard that smaller, disconnected components are largely absent when compared to the pure CE loss scheme.

-=== Training and Validation Graphs #checked
+=== Training and Validation Graphs

 The training and validation graphs for the models trained with CE and continuity losses are shown in @fig:ce-topo_graphs.
 Once again, the saw-tooth pattern in the graphs are present, still due to the fact that the models are trained with a cosine annealing scheduler.
 The graphs do, however, appear to be more erratic than the ones from the CE loss.
 This holds particularly true for the accuracy graphs of the transformer-based models.